-Once you’ve entered in your rideshare income, you’ll want to find as many deductions based off of your operating expenses as possible.
+Once you’ve entered your rideshare income, you’ll want to find as many deductions based on your operating expenses as possible.
 This includes things like your vehicle mileage, cell phone plan, auto loan interest, and more.
 TurboTax Self-Employed will walk you through those deductions and ask you specific questions in order to bring your tax bill down.

 This is also where it will really pays to keep good records throughout the year using something like QuickBooks Self-Employed to track everything.
 If you paid for the TurboTax + QBSE bundle, you can import all of your expenses and mileage deductions right into TurboTax Self-Employed.

 Simple Enough To Understand, Savvy Enough To Get It Right

 Intuit’s bread and butter is making complicated things simple to understand.
 I’ve used it since 2007 when I filed my first tax return for this reason.
 Entering my 1099s and expenses on TurboTax Self-Employed was pretty easy and it also did a good job explaining how and why I should take certain deductions.

 For example, TurboTax Self-Employed automatically calculated whether it would be better to take the Standard Mileage Deduction vs. The Actual Expenses deduction after asking a few important questions.
 It then used the percentage of the miles I drove for Uber to figure out how much of my Auto Loan Interest I could deduct.
 At the end, it provided an accurate explanation of how it calculated my auto loan interest deduction.